maketronica/rfid_bobbin/README.md

 These are OpenSCAD files for 3D printable RFID bobbins.

+See the [youtube videos](https://www.youtube.com/playlist?list=PL9hXQZsID4hXqOuscTTc0LotCnciC__Wk "RFID videos") on this project for more info.

 ## Usage

 1) You'll need to edit the files as necessary for your use case.
 Most likely, you'll need to change the size (see below).